OttoTarkka/finnish_stopwords/README.md

 Basic list of Finnish stopwords for your NLP/corpus linguistics project.

 I couldn't find a decent list of Finnish stopwords online, so I made my own.
 Feel free to use this list in your projects.
-The list mainly includes Finnish pronouns and frequent adverbs as well as common punctuation.
+The list mainly includes Finnish pronouns and frequent adverbs.
 Some frequent verbs are included, too.
 I've kept the list purposefully consise.
 Make sure the list suits your needs and modify accordingly before using it.